open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

    Grafana.
 1. Use auto-instrumentation to further enrich telemetry.

-The community is currently working on the [Events API Interface][otel-logs-spec] which is a good place to continue your research and maybe provide feedback?
+The community is currently working on the [Events API Interface][otel-logs-events] which is a good place to continue your research and maybe provide feedback?

 ## Kudos and References